Will there be someone on site that my son/daughter can go to if there is a problem?

 How can my son/daughter protect their belongings?

 All students are responsible for protecting their personal property and for ensuring that property is securely maintained.
 All students who live on campus should understand that the University is not responsible or liable for the loss, theft or damage of property maintained by the student while living on campus.
-Students may wish to obtain renter’s insurance for the protection of their belongings.
+Students are strongly encourages to obtain renter’s insurance for the protection of their belongings.

 The University makes an effort to educate students to remove valuables from their car, and to know all guests that are allowed into their rooms.
 Students should contact Campus Security immediately if they need help or notice something or someone of whom they are unsure about.

 Does my son/daughter have to purchase a meal plan?

 Yes.
 The contract for all students living in McGee, Corcoran, and Xavier Loyola Hall includes a full meal plan each semester.
 Residence hall students may not opt out of the meal plan.
 Students can carry over meal points from fall to spring, but will receive no refund for unused points at the end of the spring semester.

 How much does housing cost?

 All costs are listed in the 2013-14 Residence Life Housing Contract Packet.
 (PDF)

 Are refunds issued if my son/daughter decides that the Residence Hall just isn't for him/her?